resir014/resir014-tilde/_stuff/mastodon.md

 ### Content Warnings / NSFW posts

-I will make sure to tag posts behind content warnings (CW) and/or NSFW where I found necessary (e.g. on political posts, controversial topics, etc.), but be aware that sometimes I will post some untagged stuff that are not compatible with your CW standards.
-If you think certain topics need to be CW'd, you can politely ask me on one of my accounts, and I'll make sure to keep that in mind next time I post about the same topic.
+I will make sure to tag posts behind content warnings (CW) and/or NSFW where I found necessary (e.g. on political posts, controversial topics, etc.), but be aware that sometimes I will post some untagged stuff that are not compatible with your CW/NSFW standards.
+If you think certain topics need to be tagged as CW/NSFW, you can politely ask me on one of my accounts, and I'll make sure to keep that in mind next time I post about the same topic.